OhhhZenix/Wynnbinds/docs/patch-notes.md

-# Patch Notes
+# Changelog

-Here is a history of the project's patch notes.
+All the changes in Wynnbinds.

 ## Release 1.5.1